Unfading Treasures of the Vatican

 St. Peter’s Square

-While Papal Audience is mostly held in summer, St. Peter’s Square doesn’t loose public interest throughout the whole year.
+While Papal Audience is mostly held in summer, St. Peter’s Square doesn’t lose public interest throughout the year.
 Thanks to such unfading treasures of the Vatican as Vatican Obelisk and the Fountains of St. Peter’s Square, the place entices at any season.

 Vatican Museums

-The Vatican Museums in Vatican City present sculptures, paintings, and other works of art collected by the popes through the centuries.
-Their multiple galleries display classical and Renaissance art masterpieces.
+The Vatican Museums in the Vatican City present sculptures, paintings, and other works of art collected by the popes through the centuries.
+Their multiple galleries display classic and Renaissance art masterpieces.
 What’s more?
-The Vatican Museums are home to such treasures as the Sistine Chapel, the Chapel of Beato Angelico, and the Raphael Rooms.
+The Vatican Museums are home to such cultural treasures as the Sistine Chapel, the Chapel of Beato Angelico, and the Raphael Rooms.

 The Vatican Museums